skeeve42/saltbox-booksync/docs/saltbox-lab.md

   connection refused and no forwarded-port file existed.
 Requested a new configuration for a different P2P server with NAT-PMP enabled.
 This does not block installation of the other applications.

+### Continuation on 2026-09-19

+- Found VM in saved state and resumed it headlessly.
+The app installer was still running and resumed normally; do not start a second Ansible process.
+  Seerr, Portainer, Organizr, Sonarr, Radarr, and Lidarr were running; the rest of the requested app group was still installing.
+About 36G remained free.
+- Saved-state resume left the guest clock several hours behind, despite an initially stale `NTPSynchronized=yes` flag.
+Restarted chrony and confirmed a fresh NTP reference, normal leap status, and correct UTC date/time.
+- Changed the lab's `/etc/chrony/chrony.conf` from `makestep 1 3` to
+  `makestep 1 -1` so large offsets can be corrected after subsequent resumes.
+  Validated configuration with `chronyd -p` and restarted chrony.
+Original config retained privately at `/home/labadmin/private/chrony.conf.before-resume-fix`.
+  Future saved-state resume acceptance still needs testing.
+- Proton configuration file had not changed since the initial supplied file;
+  replacement P2P/NAT-PMP configuration and personal Google OAuth client remain pending, along with Usenet/indexer details and Plex/Kometa setup inputs.
+- App group completed: 445 ok, 56 changed, 108 skipped, zero failures or
+  unreachable hosts.
+All 15 containers were running.
+Captured exact image IDs and repository digests privately in `/home/labadmin/private/app-image-manifest.json`.
+- Sonarr, Radarr, and Lidarr authenticated API checks passed.
+All twelve tested HTTPS routes returned successful pages or redirects with valid TLS.
+  Redirect checks establish routing, not completion of each app's setup wizard.
+- Verified qBittorrent 5.2.3 shares Gluetun's network namespace, authenticated with the lab credentials, and set its network interface to `tun0` with UPnP disabled.
+Read-back confirmed both settings and an empty torrent queue.
+  This version returns HTTP 204 with a session cookie on successful login.
+- Prepared a private Plex browser authorization request.
+Opening its sign-in link was blocked by automatic approval review pending explicit Plex approval;
+  requested that approval.
+No Plex account has been authorized yet.
+- Saved powered-off snapshot `09-apps-before-plex`
+  (`24cb6b9a-4e37-4cf7-a5c4-9cb29a967d0b`) and restarted the VM headlessly.
+- Reboot verification passed: all 15 containers returned, Gluetun and Authelia reported healthy, all four cloud mounts remained read-only, no systemd units failed, and the login endpoint returned HTTP 200 with verified TLS. qBittorrent's `Session\Interface=tun0` persisted.
+Docker has an intentional 120-second pre-start delay; allow that plus container startup before checking.